Winter care of Citrus

 1. Check foliage--if not deep green, add fertilizer.
 Contrary to advice given for years, well-fertilized trees are healthier and more resistant to cold weather damage.
 Even if new growth is produced in the fall, and then is damaged by frost, overall the tree is healthier.

-2. Control pests: scale or aphids found on the trunk or foliage can be controlled with a sharp blast of plain water, or use 2% solution of M-Pede (Safer's Soap) or 1% horticultural oil.
+2. Control pests: scale or aphids found on the trunk or foliage can be controlled with a sharp blast of plain water, insecticidal soap, neem, or a light insecticidal oil.

 3. Wait until spring to do any major pruning.
 We prune every season but winter.